Ayofaj/SGA08_DATSCI/README.md

 # SGA08_DATSCI
-welcome to my repository.
-Waddup welcome to my repository.
-Updated version
+Welcome to my repository!
+It's a rollercoaster of my personal coding practices (wins and fails included) Have a great time looking through :)